 What Is Cullen Skink?

 I thought it was perhaps some type of weasel.
-But, whatever it was, I guessed it was an important part of Scotland’s identity because it was mentioned in many of the guide books I browsed.
+But, whatever it was, I guessed it was an important part of Scotland’s identity because I was regularly seeing mention of it.

-The next time I saw its name was on a billboard menu while we were wandering around the charming harbour village in Stonehaven.
-Now, I know the Scots adore their haggis, but a little weasel type creature in the cooking pot?
+The next time I saw Cullen Skink, was on a billboard menu while we were wandering around the charming harbour village in Stonehaven.
+Now, I know the Scots adore their haggis, but a little weasel-type creature in the cooking pot?

 Not for me, thank you.

 As a nation whose national dish is haggis, I guess I wasn’t too surprised to discover an unusual culinary wildlife dish.

 Haggis … a type of pudding composed of the liver, heart, and lungs of a sheep (or another animal), minced and mixed with beef or mutton suet and oatmeal and seasoned with onion, cayenne pepper, and other spices.
 The mixture is packed into a sheep’s stomach and boiled.Encyclopaedia Britannica